-Hence, I think a well-designed strength training routine should include an exercise that directly trains the hamstrings, such as straight leg deadlifts, back arch ups or leg curls.
+Hence, I think a well-designed strength training routine should include an exercise that directly trains the hamstrings, such as back arch ups, straight leg deadlifts, or some types of leg curls.
 Otherwise you may create a strength imbalance between the knee extensors (quadriceps) and the knee flexors (hamstrings), which may increase your risk of knee injuries.

 If you don’t have access to machines, McGuff and Little suggest using the barbell bent over row, bench press, deadlift, overhead press, and squat for a Big 5 training routine.
 I don’t like this selection of exercises.
 Here’s what I suggest instead and why:

 The bent over row only trains the upper back and biceps through a limited range of motion, with very poor loading for the biceps, and puts a lot of unnecessary strain on the lower back.
 I would recommend using rings to perform feet-assisted chin ups, progressing to full chin ups, instead.
 These train the upper back through a greater range of motion and provide excellent loading for the biceps.